Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 If you're building a 32-bit version of Sigil and thus have the 32-bit version of Python 3.5 installed.

-The last Python module to install is PyQt5.
+####The last Python module to install is PyQt5.

 You can't install this one with pip either.
 The PyPi version is based on Qt5.7 instead of the version of Qt Sigil uses so you'll need to build PyQt5 manually.
 (**You can install a [binary version of PyQt5-5.6](https://sourceforge.net/projects/pyqt/files/PyQt5/PyQt-5.6/) if you like, but it won't have the python bindings to QtWebKit.
 If you can live with that, have at it.
 Just make sure you install the correct one for your Sigil build -- x32 or x64**).

-PyQt5 depends on sip which you can install with pip
+Otherwise, continue on to build PyQt5 yourself.

+#####Installing the Sip 4.18.1 prerequisite for PyQt5
+PyQt5 depends on Sip which you'll need to build.
+Sip 4.19 depends on Qt5.7 or higher, So you'll want to use Sip 4.18.1 Download [the source](https://sourceforge.net/projects/pyqt/files/sip/sip-4.18.1/sip-4.18.1.zip/download) for Sip 4.18.1 and extract it somewhere on your hard drive.

+Using the shortcut to the proper VS2015 command-prompt created in [step 1](#vs2015), cd to where you extracted the sip source and configure the source with the following command (full installation instructions can be found in the "doc" folder of the source):

+>`python configure.py --no-pyi`

+Once complete, build with:

+>`nmake`

->`pip install sip`
+The install with:

-Brush up on the PyQt build instructions from the [PyQt website](http://pyqt.sourceforge.net/Docs/PyQt5/installation.html).
+>`nmake install`

+#####Now to build/install PyQt5 intself:

 Download [the source](https://sourceforge.net/projects/pyqt/files/PyQt5/PyQt-5.6/PyQt5_gpl-5.6.zip/download) for PyQt5 v5.6 and extract it somewhere on your hard drive.